elementary/website/docs/installation.md

 You will also need a spare USB flash drive with at least 4 GB of storage for installation.

+**We do not recommend virtual machines as they don't perform as well as a full install.** If you are attempting to install in a virtual machine, enable EFI if possible but understand you may encouter issues.

 <div class="row alert warning" markdown="1">
 <div class="column alert">
 <div class="icon">